Username or Email Address

 Successful treatment focuses on identifying what happened, why the process of recovery failed and then adjusting a person’s skills and knowledge to the situation, similar to the approach followed with other chronic diseases.

-Stephen Carroll, Ph.D., LCPC, is coordinator of the Visitation Program of Saint Luke Institute.
-This 3-month program addresses relapse recovery and prevention.
-Dr. Carroll’s email is [email protected].
+Stephen Carroll, Ph.D., LCPC, is a member of the clinical staff of Saint Luke Institute.

 Practical tips for healthy ministry